 d.
 The Scholarship cannot be transferred to another University school, faculty or university.

 e.
 The Scholarship will be offered subject to the availability of funds.

 f.
 No other amount is payable.

 5. Ongoing Eligibility

 a.
 To continue receipt of the Scholarship, the recipient must meet satisfactory progression as part of their honours program.

 a.
 The Scholarship will be terminated if the recipient:

 I. withdraws from an eligible course or fails to enrol,

 III. is determined by the University to be guilty of serious misconduct, including, but not limited to, having provided false or misleading information as part of their Scholarship application,

-IV. accepts an alternative scholarship, administered by the University of Sydney, valued at $8,300 per annum or more for the same purpose as this Scholarship,
+IV. accepts an alternative scholarship, administered by the University of Sydney, valued at $8,000 per annum or more for a recipient enrolled full-time or $4,000 per annum or more for a recipient enrolled part-time for the same purpose as this Scholarship, or

 b.
 Once the Scholarship has been terminated, it will not be reinstated unless due to University error.